CryogenicallyPreservedWombat/GroundUp/README.md

 # GroundUp

-## Redefining some common operators in terms of simpler ones in Swift
+## Redefining Common Operators in Swift

 For some reason.